Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Schroder European Recovery Fund

 The top holdings of this fund include some of the biggest companies in Europe, including Dutch bank ABN Amro and BNP Paribas of France.
-Swiss drugs giant Roche is also in the top 10.
-It follows a value investing philosophy, seeking out unloved companies.
-Just over 4% of the fund is currently held in cash, down from 6% in May.
-Its yield is 2.5% and its annual charge is 0.96%.
+French pharma giant Sanofi is also in the top 10.

 Vanguard FTSE Developed Europe ex UK

-This is a passively-managed fund which, with an annual fee of 0.1%, is a very cheap way to get European exposure.
-Passive funds track and index, avoiding the cost of employing a fund manager to select shares.
+This is a passively managed fund.
+With an annual fee of just 0.1%, is a very cheap way to get European exposure.
+Passive funds track an index, avoiding the cost of employing a fund manager to select shares.
 The fund has several hundred holdings with Louis Vuitton (LVMH), Nestle and Siemens among its top 10.
-Its current yield is 2.8%.

 If you’ve got a burning question you want to ask, why not drop us a line?
 Ask us your question.

 Important information - investors should note that the views expressed may no longer be current and may have already been acted upon.
-Overseas investments will be affected by movements in currency exchange rates.
-Please be aware that past performance is not a reliable guide indicator of future returns.
 Reference to specific securities should not be construed as a recommendation to buy or sell these securities and is included for the purposes of illustration only.
-Select 50 is not a personal recommendation to buy funds.
-Equally, if a fund you own is not on the Select 50, we're not recommending you sell it.
-You must ensure that any fund you choose to invest in is suitable for your own personal circumstances.
-The Schroder European Recovery Fund uses financial derivative instruments for investment purposes, which may expose the fund to a higher degree of risk and can cause investments to experience larger than average price fluctuations.
-There is no guarantee that the investment objective of any Index Tracking Sub-Fund will be achieved.
-The performance of the sub-fund may not match the performance of the index it tracks due to factors including, but not limited to, the investment strategy used, fees and expenses and taxes.
+These funds can invest in overseas markets and so the value of investments can be affected by changes in currency exchange rates.
+Select 50 is not a personal recommendation to buy or sell a fund.
+Before investing, please read the relevant key information document which contains important information about the fund.
+Eligibility to invest in an ISA and tax treatment depends on personal circumstances and all tax rules may change in the future.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to one of Fidelity’s advisers or an authorised financial adviser of your choice.

 Share this article